John-991/CSS-Challenge-Professional-Portfolio/README.md

 # CSS-Challenge-Professional-Portfolio

 ## Description
-The Professional Portfolio is a meticulously crafted website that serves as a showcase of my skills and accomplishments.
+The Professional Portfolio is a meticulously crafted website that serves as a showcase of my skills.
 The primary goal was to implement advanced CSS techniques to ensure a polished, professional, and user-friendly interface.

 ## Distinctive webpage Features: